phpearth/docs/CONTRIBUTING.md

-# Contributing Guide to PHP Resources
+# Contributing guide to PHP resources

 We love contributors and people willing to help.

-## How Can You Help?
+## How can you help?

 * Report issues
 * Fix typos and grammar
 * Add new content
 * Improve existing chapters

-## Contributing Procedure
+## Contributing procedure

 Below is described procedure for contributing to this repository in particular and some extra information about it.